 Portability?
 With all that file structuring?
 It sounds preposterous. however, using components does make your data portable.
 They make it very easy to fragment data out for derives, save copies for exploring alternative designs, and push portions of a total dataset out for drawings or exporting.

-Want to explore the relationship between components and bodies yourself?
-Try Fusion 360 today.
+Now that you’ve mastered the relationship between components and bodies, try Fusion 360 today!